dicksondurosakin/Deep-Learning-on-Lending-Club-Dataset/README.md

+### Goal
+Given historical data by Lending Club on loans given out to borrowers with information on whether or not the borrower defaulted (charge-off), the goal was to build a model that could predict wether or not a borrower will pay back their loan.

-## The Data
+### The Data
 This project used a subset of the LendingClub DataSet obtained from Kaggle: https://www.kaggle.com/wordsforthewise/lending-club
 LendingClub is a US peer-to-peer lending company, headquartered in San Francisco, California.It was the first peer-to-peer lender to register its offerings as securities with the Securities and Exchange Commission (SEC), and to offer loan trading on a secondary market.
 LendingClub is the world's largest peer-to-peer lending platform.

-### Goal
-Given historical data on loans given out to borrowers with information on whether or not the borrower defaulted (charge-off), the goal was to build a model that can predict wether or not a borrower will pay back their loan.

 ### Source
-The Project is one of the Capstone project given by Jose Portilla in his Machine Course on [https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/](Udemy).
+The Project is one of the Capstone project given by Jose Portilla in his Machine Learning Course on [https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/](Udemy).

 ### How to run the project
 To view this file: